CodeMaster7000/Bagan-Temple/README.md

-# Bagan-Temple
+# Bagan Temple

-An HTML &amp; CSS depiction of the ancient Temple of Bagan.
+An HTML & CSS depiction of the ancient Temple of Bagan.